Julian-Heng/cg-assignment-2019/docs/report.md

 This assignment uses:

   - [GLAD](https://github.com/Dav1dde/glad)
-      - For loading OpenGL
+      - Used for loading OpenGL
   - [GLFW](https://github.com/glfw/glfw)
-      - For interfacing with OpenGL
+      - Used for interfacing with OpenGL
   - [stb_image](https://github.com/nothings/stb/blob/master/stb_image.h)
-      - For loading images to textures
+      - Used for loading images to textures
   - [cglm](https://github.com/recp/cglm)
-      - For a `C` version of `glm` math library
+      - Used for a `C` version of the `glm` math library